HumphreyHCB/HumphreyHCB/README.md

 My research focuses on a long-standing challenge: **why Java profilers are so inaccurate, and why they disagree on what’s “hot.”**
 Sampling profilers often mislead developers, while traditional instrumentation can distort performance by **orders of magnitude**.

-I’m developing a **hybrid profiler for the Graal compiler** that:
+I’m developing a **instrumentation for the Graal compiler** that:

 - 🧩 Inserts lightweight probes after all optimisation phases — leaving the compiler’s behaviour unchanged.
 - ⚙️ Combines **sampling** to locate hot code with **instrumentation** to zoom in precisely.
-- 🧠 Enables fine-grained, compiler-level slowdown for accurate ground-truth evaluation.

 Beyond building better profilers, I’m also designing **techniques to measure profiler accuracy itself**, introducing *controlled slowdowns* that reveal whether profilers can detect the *true* performance behavior.

-> 🎯 **Goal:** Produce accurate profiles with minimal overhead — and a reliable way to prove that accuracy.
+> 🎯 **Goal:** Produce accurate profiles with minimal overhead — and a reliable way to prove it's accuracy.

----

-### 🧪 Current Research

-I’m currently building an **instrumentation testbed for the Graal compiler** to explore:
-- How sampling and instrumentation interfere with program execution.
-- How compiler-level instrumentation can be made lightweight and predictable.
-- How to quantify profiler accuracy across workloads and runtimes.

 ---